 You may also discuss how your child or young person is coping in general and what can be done to help.

 The school or college prepares a report summarising the results of the review meeting and setting out objectives for the following year.
-This should be completed within 10 days.
+This should be completed within 10 working days.
 The report must be sent to all those involved in the review.
 The LA must then:

 - Decide whether to accept the head teacher or college recommendations.